 Chopper scam: Two member CBI team to leave for Italy, seeks to grill Orsi

 New Delhi: Defence Minister AK Antony seems to have pressed on the gas in the matter of the ‘dubious’ Augusta Westland VVIP chopper deal as he has taken many steps in the direction prior to full CBI report about the scam, which would be totally dependent on Italian probe.
 A team of defence ministry officials briefed a CBI team about the deal and the murky clauses that are under scanner.
-A team of India’s premier investigation agency is likely to visit Italy to reach to the bottom of the Rs 350-crore bribery.
+A two-member team of India’s premier investigation agency would visit Italy to reach to the bottom of the Rs 350-crore bribery.
+The team would seek interrogation session with Italian firm Finmeccanica's top boss Giuseppe Orsi.

 The other angle the CBI might take into account is the fake company IDS, that was allegedly used to route money as bribe to Tyagi brothers.
 The agency would investigate the people behind the ‘sham’ company, which didn’t find mention in any of country’s corporate data bases.